 Jump to:

 This recipe doesn't make an average egg and cheese breakfast sandwich.
 There’s a secret to these sandwiches that make them unlike any others you’ll ever have.
 Plain English muffin sandwiches don't stand a chance!
 The secret to these is that big, cheesy gluten free bread bun that holds everything together.
 The bun is good enough to just eat by itself, and it really elevates this sandwich.
-Here are a few more reasons you'll love these breakfast sandwiches:
+Here are a few more reasons you'll love these gluten-free breakfast sandwiches:

 - This recipe yields 6 delicious buns, which can easily be doubled to make a big batch of sandwiches.